sperinck/sperinck.github.io/index.md

-I'm a lapsed mathematician sneaking his way into neuroscience.
+I'm a mathematician sneaking his way into neuroscience.
 I'm interested in the neural correlates of psychedelic states and the OpenWorm project.
+I also tutor mathematics in Reading, Berkshire.

 ----------------